Friday, August 22, 2025

 Done a lot of grazing thru the years, sure.

-So, like, the state trooper working the Whole Foods front door one afternoon, his instincts about me back in the day were right on but his luck was bad because there was a receipt in my pocket.
 Maybe not my receipt but a receipt nonetheless and it’s not like he was going to go item by item through my bag to be sure.
-At least the state troopers are usually polite even if they are profiling which this one was, he was a Hispanic dude which gave him points in my view actually, like, me sharing his pain as member of a minority group.
-Suffice it to say he got me on a good day.
-My medication was working.
+To set the scene.
+At least the state troopers are usually polite even if they are profiling which this one was, he was a Hispanic dude which gave him points in my view actually, like, me sharing his pain as member of a minority group in the Lone Star State.

 So, like, you know, after his professional curiosity had been satisfied we got to talking and somehow the conversation turned to W who by then was President Bush and it turned out this state police porker wasn’t an ordinary trooper, not Highway Patrol, or a mere driver’s license examiner.
 He was Capitol Police, working store security as an extra gig.
 We got to chatting, yeah.
-Austin was still a small town and people were not too busy to talk, not like now with all these greedhead techdogs who never have time for human bonding.
+Austin was still a small town and people were not too busy to talk, not like now with all these greedhead techdogs who never have time for human bonding

-Or small town gossip.
+Or time for small town gossip, either.

 There were news vans and reporters already camped out, on West 11th Street, as close as they could get to the Mansion.
 So, like, my question to this state trooper working the W.F. front door was, like, stop right there.
 Stop right there.